Anatomy

 The most common symptom is pain.
 Besides discomfort, you might witness redness and swelling in the affected thumb.
 You will likely encounter significant difficulties gripping or lifting objects.
 Additionally, your thumb might feel loose, unstable, and hard to move.

-thumb ulnar collateral ligament
+Thumb ulnar collateral ligament (UCL) injury symptoms:

 Complications